Instagram Feed

 Along for the ride is my third Sarah Dessen novel (I’ve read This Lullaby and Lock & Key, which I have yet to write a review.).
 And upon reading it, I became an absolute Dessen fan.
 She is definitely one of my favorite YA authors to date and along for the ride my favorite amongst her novel I have read so far.

-Auden is the loner type who acts like an all-grown-up girl and is all too focused on her studies.
-She’s never had a childhood as normal kids had, she didn’t have much of a social life and she rarely sleeps at night.
+Auden is the loner type who acts like an all-grown-up girl focusing intensely on her studies.
+She’s never really had a normal childhood.
+She didn’t have much of a social life and she rarely sleeps at night.

-Reading this novel made me wanna dive into all the other Dessen novels I haven’t read.
-Along for the ride is on my favorite YA books list, definitely 5 stars.
+Reading this novel made me wanna dive into the rest of Dessen's novels.
+Along for the ride has earned a spot on my favorite YA books list, definitely 5 stars.

 - - - - -